Erni/ThisIsMe/README.md

 I don´t judge.
 Fixations, obsessions or your own ways of doing things are welcome.
 We all have them.

+I need a job/personal-life balance.
+This balance gets the most out of me.
+I understand the need in keeping this balance efficiency is maxed.
+If the job allows me to improve the world in some way, I am at your service and unconsciously I will do my best.
+Unconditional love for Nature and Science related projects.

 Personal conflicts are always bad.
 It will never help you nor the other person, no matter if you are a manager, teammate or subordinate.
 I strongly believe: **The ability to adjust and adapt yourself to the different kind of people and personalities is what makes you an amazing person** (being a manager or a teammate).
 Therefore:
 ### If you are my manager
 I will like you to be a good person.
 I will like to learn from you, the more the better.
 I will like you to give me freedom to think and be able to add value to the organization.
 I will like you to guide me in how to be better.
 I will like you to exploit my strengths.
 I will like you to help me overcome my weaknesses.
 I will like you to encourage me to get better.
 ### if I am managing you
 I will try to teach and guide you, as well as I will try to learn from you.
 I will encourage you to think for yourself and do your best.
 I will try to exploit your strengths.
 I will try to help you with your weaknesses.
 I won´t use you to achieve my personal goals and not the organization´s.
 I will try to make the work relationship we have benefits you in the same way it benefits me.
 I will encourage you to let me know if I do something that might impact negatively.
 And finally, I will try to be your friend.

 ### Elastic love
 Elastic was born in a humble way from a humble man.
 Elastic keeps being humble.